langchain-ai/langchain/docs/docs/integrations/providers/premai.md

 >[PremAI](https://app.premai.io) is an unified platform that let's you build powerful production-ready GenAI powered applications with least effort, so that you can focus more on user experience and overall growth.

-## ChatPrem
+## ChatPremAI

-This example goes over how to use LangChain to interact with different chat models with `ChatPrem`
+This example goes over how to use LangChain to interact with different chat models with `ChatPremAI`

 ### Installation and setup